Free Family Experiences

 Be a Zoo Explorer

 EXPLORE THE ZOO WITH YOUR VERY OWN REFILLABLE BRANDYWINE ZOO EXPLORERS BACKPACK, COMPLETE WITH ALL YOU NEED FOR YOUR EXPEDITION AT THE ZOO.

 Geared to elementary school age children, the backpack comes with a themed workbook and fun activities that can be done while at the zoo and when you get home.
 The signature zoo backpack also contains a snack and a drink.
-The zoo offers two new activity themes per month, so you can refill in future zoo visits and explore new animals and in each visit to the Brandywine Zoo.
+The zoo offers a new activity theme each month, so you can refill in future zoo visits and explore new animals each time you visit the Brandywine Zoo.
 Wear your Brandywine Zoo Explorer backpack every time you visit the zoo and be recognized as a true Zoo Explorer!